Jordan Casteel: Teaching

 Casteel is an Assistant Professor of Painting in the Department of Arts, Culture, and Media at Rutgers University - Newark.

 Personal life

-She lives in Harlem with her husband David Schulze, an Australian-born photographer she met on the dating app Raya.
+Casteel lives in Harlem with her husband David Schulze, an Australian-born photographer she met on the dating app Raya.
+She has lupus and noted that the condition was especially difficult during her graduate studies.

 Exhibitions

-Casteel has staged numerous solo shows, exhibitions, and public art installations at galleries and museums in the United States.
-Her notable solo shows include Visible Man (2014), Sargent's Daughters Gallery, New York; Jordan Casteel: Harlem Notes (2017), Harvey B. Gantt Center, Charlotte, North Carolina; Jordan Casteel: Returning the Gaze (2019-2020), originating at the Denver Art Museum; The Baayfalls (2019-2022), High Line, New York; and Jordan Casteel: Within Reach (2020), New Museum, New York.
+Casteel has staged solo shows, exhibitions, and public art installations at galleries and museums in the United States.
+Her notable solo shows include Visible Man (2014), Sargent's Daughters Gallery, New York; Jordan Casteel: Harlem Notes (2017), Harvey B. Gantt Center, Charlotte, North Carolina; Jordan Casteel: Returning the Gaze (2019–2020), originating at the Denver Art Museum; The Baayfalls (2019–2022), High Line, New York; Jordan Casteel: Within Reach (2020), New Museum, New York; and Jordan Casteel A Presentation of Works (2025), Ely House, London.